 If you don’t have one of these plugins, or if you have one and find that your social share counts are affected, purchasing Social Warfare after the upgrade is an option.
-It can gather the shares from the http URL even after the site has been moved to https.
+It can gather the shares from the http URL for many social networks, even after the site has been moved to https.

 3. Social shares are really important to me!

 If social shares are really important to you, we strongly recommend that you purchase and install Social Warfare before